decentralized-identity/keri/docs/Q-and-A.md

 The [SSI Meetup](https://ssimeetup.org/key-event-receipt-infrastructure-keri-secure-identifier-overlay-internet-sam-smith-webinar-58/) webinar on KERI took place in May 2020 and is a good lesson and source of information.\
 _(@henkvancann)_

-## Could Keri work for edge computers that need self sovereign identity?
+## Could KERI work for edge computers that need self sovereign identity?
 How to (selectively) share control over the `SCI`/`SAI` with the owners of the device?
 Delegation could be used.
 There is an [issue about IoT](https://github.com/decentralized-identity/keri/issues/54) key and identifier management with `KERI` that answers this question profoundly.\
 (_SamMSmith_)